lengning/adrg_llm_utils/README.md

 # Utility Modules for LLM-automated ADRG generation

 These utility modules provide the scaffolding for LLM-automated ADRG generation.
-The ADRG (Analysis Data Reviewer’s Guide) is a companion document that explains the contents, derivations, structure, and intended use of submitted ADaM analysis datasets—capturing provenance, conventions, and known limitations—to help regulators understand and reproduce results.
+The ADRG (Analysis Data Reviewer's Guide) is a companion document that explains the contents, derivations, structure, and intended use of submitted ADaM analysis datasets—capturing provenance, conventions, and known limitations—to help regulators understand and reproduce results.

 [Example ADRG](https://github.com/RConsortium/submissions-pilot5-datasetjson-to-fda/blob/main/m5/datasets/rconsortiumpilot5/analysis/adam/datasets/adrg.pdf)